Eleanor Roosevelt Delivers Otis Memorial Lecture Series

 Eleanor Roosevelt delivers the fourth Marjorie Otis Memorial Lecture.
+It was the first year that the Otis Memorial Lecture became a series.

 Of the event, she wrote: